troykelly/live-news-break/prompt.md

 [SFX: ARTICLE BREAK]
 In other news, the City Council has approved plans for a new park in the downtown area.
 The park will feature green spaces, a playground, and a community garden.
 Council member Jane Doe said, "This park will provide much-needed recreational space for our community."
 [SFX: NEWS OUTRO]
-It's currently clearing rain in Sydney, with a top of 16 tomorrow.
+'currently clearing rain in Sydney, with a top of 16 tomorrow.
 That’s all for now.
 Stay tuned to 98.7 FM for more updates throughout the day.
-This is Alex Smith, thanks for listening.
+This is Alex Smith.
 ```

 ### Final Notes: